Selling Search Engine Optimization (SEO) services to local businesses isn’t that complicated, but it’s also not like shooting fish in a barrel.

 These reasons are enough to cost the deal.

-What could be preventing you from creating a winning SEO services pitch is the lack of a streamlined process that directs your sales and SEO team to work on the same wavelength.
+What could be preventing you from creating a winning SEO services pitch is the lack of a streamlined process that directs your sales and local SEO team to work on the same wavelength.

 You have to act now!
 The demand for skilled SEO agencies is growing.
-Small businesses in the United States spend $497 each month on SEO services, and companies around the world spend more than $65B on SEO per annum.
+Small local businesses in the United States spend $497 each month on SEO services, and companies around the world spend more than $65B on SEO per annum.

 The size of the SEO industry is massive and continues to grow.